 Frenchman Pedro Vial travels from Santa Fe to St. Louis for Spanish government.

-The Lewis and Clark expedition (45 men in a 55-foot keelboat and two pirogues) which on May 14, had started up the Missouri from near St. Louis, encamped on June 26 "at the upper point of the mouth of the river Kanzas," and remained for three days.
+The Lewis and Clark expedition (45 men in a 55-foot keelboat and two pirogues) began on May 14.
+They started up the Missouri River from near St. Louis, set up camp on June 26 “at the upper point of the mouth of the river Kanzas,” and remained there for three days.